y-fujii/mini_pvdr/readme.md

 # mini_pvdr.py

 mini_pvdr.py is a polyphonic audio time-stretcher and pitch-shifter using Phase Gradient Heap Integration method.
-It is a small (&simeq; 100 SLOC) implementation, primarily intended for (my personal) learning/experiment/research purposes.
+I keep it minimal (&simeq; 100 SLOC) because it is developed primarily for (my personal) learning/experiment/research purposes.

 Note that several processes in this implementation are simplified from those described in the paper.  **Do not use it to evaluate the original paper.**

 ## Usage

+mini_pvdr.py can be installed with standard python packaging tools, or you can try it by:

 ```
 pip install numpy